thomasballinger/dalsegno/readme.md

 * display most recently run named functions and when they were run, and clicking them rewinds state to that time.
 * pause builtin function
+* branches of ifs acting like functions: changing them rewinds back to last time they were changed
 * stepper debugger: buttons and highlighting source
 * REPL for quickly evaluating expressions in the same environment
 * example of JS interop